kozaq23/Evidence_checker_automator/README.md

 ### `check_table_format(df, path, sheet)`
 - Confirms use of Excel *Table* (structured data):
   - Must start at **A1**
-  - Match range of the dataset exactly
+  - Match range of the dataset exactly or until end of the sheet
   - Only one table per sheet allowed

 ---